tamandakaunda-15/summative-assignment-mlops/README.md

 ## Features & Workflow
 - Image loading and preprocessing
-- CNN model training with regularization and optimization
+- Mobile training with regularization and optimization
 - Model evaluation with multiple metrics
 - Inference script for predicting new images
 - Flask API serving prediction and retraining endpoints